 Retouching is best done at 100% or greater, so this helps you manage the image so you don't miss anything.
 The Page Down and Page Up keys move the image one panel up or down.
 Adding the

-With these keystrokes you can move through an image one panel at a time to check for need retouching, especially useful for spotting in copy and restoration work or simple looking for distractions.
+With these keystrokes you can move through an image one panel at a time to check for need retouching, especially useful for dust spotting in copy and restoration work or simply looking for distractions.

 |Home||Top Left corner of the image|

 |Page Up||Image moves up one panel|

 |ctrl | cmd Page Up||Image moves to the right one panel|

 |Page Down||Image moves down one panel|